raphaelameaume/fragment/README.md

 Learn how to write your own sketch in the [API docs](./docs/API.md#sketch) or read the [examples](./examples/).

-## Motivation

-A few years ago, I developed a tool to quickly switch between three.js scenes on stage for a VJ performance.
-It was really hard to setup and it couldn't handle a mix of different scenes, so I decided to explore a tool to mix two scenes in a single fragment shader.
-In the meantime, I became a freelance creative developer and I always lacked a tool that could fit the variety of my tasks (shader prototyping, reactive audio visuals, canvas2D sketching, exports...).
-So I decided to build one.

 ## Contributing

 If you find issues, please [file one](https://github.com/raphaelameaume/fragment/issues) with details on how to reproduce it.